-- Children from disadvantaged families and communities - Children with a disability - Children whose parents may have a disability - Children from CALD families and communities - Refugee children, including children in detention - Children from Aboriginal or Torres Strait Islander communities and families in a low socioeconomic situation - All children can be identified by the existing means ADSI etc.
+- Children from disadvantaged families and communities - Children with a disability - Children who are undergoing diagnosis this may take several years due to the long waiting lists and limited access to medical intervention in some regions. - Children whose parents may have a disability - Children from CALD families and communities - Children with mental health issues OR at risk of developing mhi. - Refugee children, including children in detention - Children from Aboriginal or Torres Strait Islander communities - Families in low socioeconomic situations and disadvantaged families and communities - families in a low socio-economic situation - All children can be identified by the existing means ADSI etc. - Children who may have suffered torture and trauma - Children in Foster Care or Child Safety